creativeiman/amz/new-project/docs/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide walks you through setting up Google OAuth authentication for the Product Label Checker application.
+This guide walks you through setting up Google OAuth authentication for the PlabIQ application.

 ## Prerequisites